OCA/survey/partner_survey/README.rst

 Partner Survey
 ==============

-This module adds a smartbutton linked with surveys and "Surveys" page to partner form.
+This module adds a smartbutton linked with surveys.

 It also adds survey_input_lines field to partner model.
 This field serves to filter partners according to their answers in surveys.